 If the syntactic production that is being evaluated is contained in a strict mode code, then let strict be true, else let strict be false.

-Return the result of calling GetIdentifierReference function passing env, Identifier, and strict as arguments.
+Return the result of calling GetIdentifierReference function passing env, the String value containing the same sequence of characters as IdentifierName, and strict as arguments.

 The result of evaluating an identifier is always a value of type Reference with its referenced name component equal to the Identifier String.